healiseu/IntersystemsCacheORM/README.md

 The Caché Object Server, a high performance server process, manages communication between Python clients and a Caché database server.
 It communicates using standard networking protocols (TCP/IP), and can run on any platform supported by Caché.

+### Documentation
+The code is well documented and there are many tests that demonstrate the use of CacheQuery and CacheClass

 [1]: https://docs.intersystems.com/latest/csp/docbook/DocBook.UI.Page.cls?KEY=GBPY_using
 [2]: https://docs.intersystems.com/latest/csp/docbook/DocBook.UI.Page.cls?KEY=GBPY_classes#GBPY_classes_queries
 [3]: https://docs.intersystems.com/latest/csp/docbook/DocBook.UI.Page.cls?KEY=GBPY_using#GBPY_using_basics